 Implementing a base tax increases the property tax paid on lower-assessed properties and decreases the property tax paid on higher-assessed properties.
 A base tax does not increase or decrease the total taxes collected by the City.

 Under the provincial legislation, Saskatchewan municipalities can adopt a minimum tax as one of their tax policies.
 This is to establish a minimum amount of tax with respect to any property and can only be applied to municipal taxes.

 Municipal Taxes = (Taxable Assessment × Municipal Mill Rate × Mill Rate Factor) ÷ 1000

 If the above calculation is lower than the minimum tax, the minimum tax amount would be applied to the property.
 If the calculation is higher than the minimum tax, the calculated amount would be applied to the property.

-Tax Exemptions for Non-Profits
+Property Tax Exemptions for Community Non-Profit Organizations